-Each student is guided toward the assembly of an Online Portfolio, also referred to as a Digital Portfolio, which is a required element of all degree programs.
+Some students, depending on the program, are guided toward the assembly of an Online Portfolio, also referred to as a Digital Portfolio, which is generally a required element of most degree programs.
 The Online Portfolio will contain not only a resume of your course work, but also various items of independent works.
 The idea is for you to create an online portfolio highlighting your achievements which can be presented to prospective employers or otherwise used by you in any fashion you wish.
 We believe that your creation of an Online Portfolio will give added substance to your achievements and be something you can continue to build on even after leaving our institution.
 The Online Portfolio is your digital resume, online identity, and online reputation.

 Communications between student and instructor must necessarily be via email or other messaging systems due to time zone differences between students and faculty.
 Phones are not used, as being impractical.

 Exams are handled by each instructor, and in most cases, may be in the format requiring the student to discuss important principles or to conduct literature searches relating to important principles.